|

 The celebratory spirit extends beyond official ceremonies; it’s a time for families and friends to celebrate.
 People prepare traditional foods, fill the air with music, and share stories of resilience and hope across generations.
 Whether in urban centers like Suva or rural villages, unity, pride, and a collective commitment to shaping a bright future resonate throughout the islands.

-A National Holiday In Fiji
+A National Holiday in Fiji

 Independence Day in Fiji – Image from InsideTheGames